 Preservation easements are similar in nature to conservation easements.
 Often referred to as historic preservation easements, they are designed to protect a significant, privately-owned historical property and often dictate how the property can and can’t be used.

 It’s possible implementing these easements could lower the land value since it restricts what can be done with the land.
 They are legally binding and are passed on with the property even if it’s sold.
 If you're interested in learning more about conservation easements, the National Conservation Easement Database is the first nationwide database and website for sharing and managing information about conservation easements.
 According to the Land Trust Alliance, at the end of 2015, there were over 16.7 million acres of U.S. land protected under easements.
+If you're looking for this type of property, check out our conservation land for sale.

 The bottom line not just concerning easements but with buying property in general is to do the appropriate research on the property you’re interested in buying.
 To learn more about preparation for buying land, look at our blog post addressing 20 land buyer questions to answer that can help you determine whether or not you should make an offer on a property.
 Going to a little extra trouble can save you from larger headaches in the future.
+And when you get ready to pull the trigger, take a look at our nationwide inventory of land for sale.